saxenaprerit/predicting-most-profitable-zips-in-nyc/README.md

 # Predicting most profitable zips in nyc for airbnb to venture

-The datasets used for the analysis are airbnb open source dataset and housing prices dataset
+The datasets used for the analysis are airbnb open source dataset and housing prices dataset available as open source datasets on internet